apndx/ScentGraph/README.md

 ## Local Usage

-This for this application a local Neo4j instance should be running.
+For this application a local Neo4j instance should be running.
 You should also have .env file where url, username and password for Neo4J are defined with these variables:

 ```
 GRAPHENEDB_BOLT_URL